3 MINUTE READ

 Sitting is a large part of our modern way of living, but studies have shown sitting has a negative impact on our musculoskeletal system, and is a big contributor to pain and dysfunction.
-Side from the negative effects it have on the mobility of the lower back and pelvis joints, it can also impinge normal diaphragm movement particularly when sitting in a forward or slouched position.
+Aside from the negative effects it has on the mobility of the lower back and pelvis joints, it can also impinge normal diaphragm movement particularly when sitting in a forward or slouched position.

-Reverse sitting.
-This where you sit on a chair the opposite way round and place your arm on the top of the backrest.
-It is a great way to force you to sit up straight, open up your hip joints and prevent slouching.
+Reverse sitting: this where you sit on a chair the opposite way round and place your arm on the top of the backrest.
+This is a great way to force you to sit up straight, open up your hip joints and prevent slouching.
 Three birds, 1 stone!

-Sit on a gym ball instead of a chair.
-You just can't slouch on gym ball without falling off.
+Sit on a gym ball instead of a chair: you just can't slouch on a gym ball without falling off!
 So it will force you to activate your core and buttock muscles to support an upright posture.

-Try lying on your back at a 45 degree angle on a stick of pillows.
-This will help open up your rib cage and allow for maximum use of your diaphragm.
+Try lying on your back at a 45 degree angle on a stack of pillows: this will help open up your rib cage and allow for maximum use of your diaphragm.
 It is a great position to practice your breathing exercises.